rhodanankabirwa/LLM_evaluation/README.md

 - **Input-output handling:** model outputs and ensemble responses are saved in readable plain-text result files.
 - **Deployment efficiency:** the scripts support iterative testing on a SLURM-based computing environment.

+The workflow consisted of four main steps:
+1. Select a domain-specific prompt
+2. Generate candidate responses from multiple LLMs
+3. Run each ensembl using its adapted script
+4. Save the raw outputs, rankings and final ensemble responses for qualitative evaluation.

 For the polar science question, domain experts ranked the responses based on the quality of the output.
-The Agricltural question answer output was not formally evaluated by a domain expert and as such, the observations are treated preliminarily.
+The Agricltural domain answer output was not formally evaluated by a domain expert and as such, the observations are treated preliminarily.

 ## Data and results
 The raw outputs are provided in the directory.